Joshua John: Sparta Rotterdam

 Joshua John came through the youth departments of SV Koedijk, Ajax, RKC Waalwijk and Sparta Rotterdam.
 He made his professional debut on 10 May 2007, coming on as a late substitute for Marvin Emnes, in a 3–2 loss against N.E.C. in the play–offs.

 John made his first appearance of the 2007–08 season in the league match against Groningen on 29 September 2007, coming on as a substitute for Sjaak Polak, in a 1–0 loss.
 It wasn't until on 30 March 2008 when he scored his first professional goal for the club, in a 2–2 draw against Willem II.
-Despite being sidelined for the most of the season, John went on to make twelve appearances for the side.
+Despite being sidelined for most of the season, John went on to make twelve appearances for the side.

 At the start of the 2008–09 season, John started well when he scored in the opening game of the season, in a 5–2 loss against ADO Den Haag.
 He went on to score two more goals by the end of 2008 against Roda JC and Ajax.
 As a result, it was announced in early January 2009 that John signed a contract with the club, keeping him until 2012.
 John then played a vital role in a match against ADO Den Haag on 11 April 2009 when he assisted twice, in a 2–1 win.
 John ended his goal drought when he scored against Ajax for the second time this season, in a 4–0 win on 3 May 2009.
 At the end of the 2008–09, John featured thirty–four times and scoring four times in all competitions.

 In the 2009–10 season, John struggled to regain his goal scoring form for the side since the start of the season and it wasn't until on 22 December 2009 when he scored his first goal of the season, in a 5–0 win over VV Baronie in the last 16 of the KNVB Cup.
 It wasn't until on 14 February 2010 when he scored his first league goal of the season in a 2–0 win over VVV-Venlo.
 He scored again in the last game of the season, in a 3–1 loss against Groningen.
 Despite being sidelined as the season progressed and saw the club relegated to the Jupiler League, John went on to make thirty–six appearances and scoring three times in all competitions.